Seaview Wastewater Treatment Plant

 Seaview is an aging plant, with routine operations and maintenance occurring every day, and unplanned urgent maintenance commonly needed to address issues as they crop up.
 Major project work is intermittent as we continue to address odour and work to upgrade the dryer.

 All of these can affect the level of odour experienced by the community, so we work to keep people as up-to-date as possible with all the plant's maintenance and operations.
-You can find the latest information here under 'Updates'.
+We send notifications to our Interested Parties List, which you can sign up to by emailing customer.notifications@wellingtonwater.co.nz

 Join the Seaview mailing list